 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood);

 if you are on a low-salt diet.

-FDA pregnancy category D. Do not use if you are pregnant, and stop using if you become pregnant.
-Edarbi can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
+FDA pregnancy category D. Do not use Edarbi if you are pregnant, and stop using if you become pregnant.
+Azilsartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
 Use effective birth control.

 See also: Pregnancy and breastfeeding warnings (in more detail)

 It is not known whether azilsartan passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while taking azilsartan.
+You should not breast-feed while taking Edarbi.

 How should I take Edarbi?

 Take Edarbi exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.